-As there’s so much on offer, it’s worth checking their sites for details on each of the seperate museums for opening times and prices.
-You can browse anything from armour to animals with the GMRC (Glasgow Museum’s Resource Centre) and lose hours in Kelvingrove‘s gorgeous art and temporary exhibitions.
+As there's so much on offer, it's worth checking their sites for details on each of the separate museums for opening times and prices.
+You can browse anything from armour to animals with the GMRC (Glasgow Museum's Resource Centre) and lose hours in Kelvingrove's gorgeous art and temporary exhibitions.

 Glasgow Science Centre is located on the banks of the River Clyde opposite the Scottish Exhibition and Conference Centre.
-There are exhibits, workshops, live shows, food and drink, IMAX cinema and shopping all under one roof as well as Glasgow Tower.

 It's 7 miles, so will only take 16 minutes by car or taxi and makes for a great day out.
 See the tickets on their website for a more detailed summary.

 The Hunterian Museum and Art Gallery, the oldest public museum in Scotland.
 Exhibitions include Romans in Scotland during the first century AD, with emphasis on the Antonine Wall frontier.

 You can visit the Hunterian is just further than the Glasgow Science Centre, so should be a 17 minute drive.
 It's open Tuesday to Sundays 10-5pm but closed Mondays.

 The best thing?
 It's a great cultural afternoon out and it's free admission to the main museum, £8 for entry to the Gallery and Mackintosh House.

 With its bold, adventurous performances rooted in strong classical technique, Scottish Ballet is one of a kind.